moj-analytical-services/sr_prioritisation_chart/README.md

 To generate a report:

 1. Clone this repository into RStudio
-2. Upload the current version of the Part B collator to Amazon S3
+2. Upload the current version of the Part B collator to Amazon S3 (if not already there)
 3. Change the path in line 25 of prioritisation_charts.Rmd to direct to the new file
 4. Click "knit" to knit the RMarkdown and turn into an HTML document
 5. To download, in the Files pane, tick the newly-generated prioritisation_charts.html, click More --> Export...